sirmiggles/project-dragon/README.md

 certain size requirement.
 For more information about template filters, see https://docs.djangoproject.com/en/2.2/howto/custom-template-tags/

-The library app also contains many python source code files.
+The library app also contains many python source code files:

 `admin.py` lets you register models, in order for them to be visible and editable in Django Admin.